-The Centre for Excellence in Universal Design (CEUD) at the National Disability Authority (NDA) would like to invite you to attend the Universal Design Grand Challenge Students Awards 2019.
-Register Now
+In 2020 the Centre for Excellence in Universal Design (CEUD) at the National Disability Authority (NDA) will host the seventh Universal Design Grand Challenge Students Awards.

-9 finalists from colleges around Ireland will be judged on the presentation of their designs.
-Finalists will compete for the Judge's Choice Award, the Peoples' Choice Award and the Enterprise Ireland “Universal Design Commercialisation Award”.
+In 2019, 9 finalists from colleges around Ireland were judged on the presentation of their designs.
+Finalists competed for the Judge's Choice Awards in the Build Environment, Technology and Products & Services categories, the Peoples' Choice Award and the Enterprise Ireland “Universal Design Commercialisation Award”.

-Peter Crowley, Architect and Director of PAC Studio, Architecture & Environments, Dublin, and one of the judges on RTEs ‘Home of the Year’ programme, will give a keynote presentation
+Peter Crowley, Architect and Director of PAC Studio, Architecture & Environments, Dublin, and one of the judges on RTEs ‘Home of the Year’ programme, gave a keynote presentation

 This years Universal Design Grand Challenge will feature 3 Judges' Awards for "Built environment" "Products and Services" and "Information and Communication Technology".
 The winner of each category will receive a cash prize and the coveted Universal Design Grand Challenge perpetual trophy for that category.

 There will also be Awards for the People's Choice and Universal Design for Commercialisation Award, supported by Enterprise Ireland.